mashpie/i18n-node/README.md

 If you pass in a `request` object a new `i18n` property will be attached to it, containing the i18n instance.

-Note that you probably won't need to use `request` directly, if you use `bindExpress` it is taken care of automatically.
+Note that you probably won't need to use `request` directly, if you use `expressBind` it is taken care of automatically.

 Setting the `subdomain` option to `true` will run the `setLocaleFromSubdomain` method automatically on every request.